eibenp/homebridge-gree-airconditioner/README.md

   - Restart Homebridge
   - If any device was disabled and re-enabled in previous steps then recreate automations _(automations are lost when you disable a device)_

+Some new parameters were introduced in version v2.2.0.
+They have to be added to configuration if the new features should be turned on.

 ### v1.x.x to v2.0.0 or later

 There is no clean way to update the plugin to release v2.0.0 or later if you are using an older version (v1.x.x).
 You need to remove and reinstall the plugin during upgrade.